Seattle in the Spring

 During the spring, Washington State is known for beautiful cherry blossoms, daffodils, tulips, and rhododendrons (the State flower).

-It's a wonderful time to experience the beauty of the Greater Seattle area.
+It's a wonderful time to experience the beauty of the Greater Seattle Area.
 As flowers begin to bloom and greenery comes back to life, local parks and gardens offer stunning seasonal scenery.
-Below is our list of the 10 most beautiful places to visit this spring.
+Below is our list of the 10 most beautiful places to visit this spring in Seattle and beyond.

 Saltwater State Park